FeralAI/o2ptweaks.app/docs/EZROOT.md

 These devices are confirmed to work:

 * AYN Odin2 Portal
+* Retroid Pocket Flip 2 (SD865 version)
 * Retroid Pocket Mini (V1 & V2)

+Other devices from those manufacturers with the same chipsets are likely also compatilble.

 The rooting process has been thoroughly tested on Android 13, and should work down to Android 10.

 ## Quick Steps

 1. Open the EZ Root screen and accept prompt
-2. Press the `Install Magisk` to install Magisk if not already present
+2. Tap `Install Magisk` to install Magisk if not already present
 3. Tap `Create backup` to backup the boot partition on your device
 4. Tap `Prepare patch` to create a root-patched file of the boot partition
 5. Tap `Flash patch` to flash the root-patched partition file to the device